Moh2106/Moh2106/README.md

-- 👋 Hi, I’m @Moh2106
+- 👋 Hi, I’m @movance
 - 👀 I’m interested in Design and Code
-- 🌱 I’m currently learning HTML , CSS and JS
+- 🌱 I master technologies like HTML, CSS, JS, Vue JS, PHP, Java , J2EE, Laravel
 - 💞️ I’m looking to collaborate on front-end develloper
-- 📫 How to reach me mohdev21@gmail.com
+- 📫 How to reach me msalifou149@gmail.com

 <!---
 Moh2106/Moh2106 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.